Driveway Paving and Widening

 Driveway Widening

-Driveway widening is permitted in the Town of Bradford West Gwillimbury, provided that all relevant by-laws and standards are adhered to and a complete application is submitted.
+Driveway widening is permitted in the Town of Bradford West Gwillimbury, provided that all relevant by-laws and standards are adhered to.

 Learn more about driveway widening